-Here’s our selection of the best products to save you money and help slash your laundry, cleaning and cooking costs.
+Here’s our selection of the best products to save you money on your laundry, cleaning and cooking costs.
 There are lots of clever products out there and all at great prices.
 So read on to find out how to save energy and your money – from ovens that use 80% less energy, to eco-balls for your laundry.

-Save a small fortune by dry-cleaning clothes in your own dryer, with the Hagerty Dry Cleaner Kit –costing £9.99.
-The kit comes with four special cloths and a large, sealable bag.
-Use one of the special cloths as a spot cleaner for any tough marks, then put your garment into the bag with the cloth, seal it up and put the whole thing into your tumble dryer for twenty minutes.
+Save a small fortune by dry-cleaning clothes in your own dryer, with the Dry Cleaners At-Home Dry Cleaning Cloths from Lakeland.
+A pack of six cloths costs £11.99.
+Use one of the special cloths as a spot cleaner for any tough marks.
+Then put the cloth into a tumble dryer with one to five garments on a medium heat for 20 minutes.
+Once finished, remove immediately and hey presto!

-The kit will clean up to 16 garments in total – anything from a silk scarf to a coat.
-This means you could do all your dry-cleaning for as little as 56p per item.
+The kit will clean up to 30 garments in total, which means you could do all your dry-cleaning for as little as 39p per item.

 It’s really effective for freshening up your clothes – but bear in mind that if you have serious stains or grime to shift, it might not be up to the same standard as the professionals!

-A washing machine with fewer dials and switches can do just as good a job as the more complicated ones – and can cost £100s less.
-Most of us only ever use a few programmes so why pay extra for settings you won’t use.
+A washing machine with fewer dials is just as good as the more complicated machines.
+And, these washing machines can costs £100s less.
+Most households only use a few programmes, so why pay extra for use you won’t use?

 Eco Balls soften clothes even in hard water, so no conditioner is necessary, and as they do not contain soap, you can also cut out the rinse cycle to save energy.

-Go to Lakeland to pick some Dolly Washer Balls (£13.99 for nine), which you put in with your clothes in the washing machine.
+Go to EcoZone and pick up some Eco Balls (£14.73), which you put in with your clothes in the washing machine.
 They provide extra scrubbing action which means you can reduce the amount of powder you use by 75%.
 They really work!
 We’ve tried them.

-Lakeland also sell these ‘Dryangles Dryerballs‘ (£4.99 for two) which dry clothes 25% quicker, cutting down on your electricity usage.
+Lakeland sell these Dryerballs Tumble Dryer Balls (£7.99 for two), which dry clothes 25% quicker, cutting down on your electricity usage.
 Also, these drying balls reduce creases so you don’t need to use fabric softener and you get to spend less time ironing.
 We use these too – great things.